wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

 # Get started with Bing Speech Recognition for services in C&#35; for .Net Windows
 Microsoft Speech Recognition Service Library can be used to do speech transcription for service clients.
 If you run a service which needs to utilize the power of Microsoft Speech transcription cloud, this library can be used to convert spoken language to text.
 Develop a basic Windows application that uses Bing Speech Recognition API to convert spoken audio to text by sending audio to Microsoft’s servers in the cloud.
 Using this Service-To-Service Library allows for real-time streaming, which means that at the same time your client application sends audio to the service, it simultaneously and asynchronously receives partial recognition results back.
-For library api reference, see [Service Library Reference](https://cdn.rawgit.com/Microsoft/Cognitive-Speech-STT-ServiceLibrary/master/docs/index.html).
+For library API reference, see [Service Library Reference](https://cdn.rawgit.com/Microsoft/Cognitive-Speech-STT-ServiceLibrary/master/docs/index.html).

 ### Table of Contents
 * [Prerequisites](#Prerequisites)